Mahurangi Magazine logo

 published 20250408

-light-the-fuse observation Wisdom abhors a vacuum, and Aotearoa is greatly the worse for the lazy assumption that its colonisation by Europeans was typical of that which was visited upon the Americas, and even Australia.
-By itself, Trial of the Cannibal Dog: Captain Cook in the South Seas was worthy of seeding a trilogy of first-contact movies which, as well as filling theatres worldwide, would have provided a springboard for the better education of New Zealanders young and old, Māori, Pākehā, Pasifika et al as to their uniquely Enlightenment-nuanced heritage.
-While Dame Anne Salmond’s handsome ship sailed—21 years ago this2025 August—the docuseries-beginning trilogy demanded today would have even greater heft, considering the part the Enlightenment played on New Zealand’s European settlement, and the part Aotearoa and the Pacific played in the Enlightenment, which Olssen so superbly details, not least of all the contribution of the irrepressibly polymathic Benjamin Franklin to the designFranklin had specific suggestions for Cook’s plan to establish key Old World domesticated animals and crops throughout the Pacific of the New Zealand experiment.
+light-the-fuse observation Wisdom abhors a vacuum, and Aotearoa is woefully the worserembracing the 1600–1700s vernacular for the lazy assumption that its colonisation by Europeans was typical of that which was visited upon the Americas, and even Australia.
+By itself, Dame Anne Salmond’s Trial of the Cannibal Dog: Captain Cook in the South Seas —which Olssen quotes—was worthy of seeding a trilogy of first-contact movies which, as well as filling theatres worldwide, would have provided a springboard for the better education of New Zealanders young and old, Māori, Pākehā, Pasifika et al as to their uniquely Enlightenment-nuanced heritage.
+Be that as it may, Salmond’s stout ship sailed 21 years ago this2025 August, without materially boxing New Zealand’s compass.
+Thanks to The Origins of an Experimental Society, the docuseries-initiating trilogy demanded today would have considerably greater heft, incorporating the part the Enlightenment played on New Zealand’s European settlement, and the part Aotearoa and the Pacific played in the Enlightenment, which Olssen so superbly details—not least of all the contribution of the irrepressibly polymathic Benjamin Franklin to the designFranklin made specific suggestions for Cook’s mission to establish key Old World domesticated animals and crops throughout the Pacific, for the strengthening of its societies of the New Zealand experiment.

 Return to top of page | End notes